pgEdge/pgedge-helm/docs/usage/backups.md

     This step assumes you have already installed `cert-manager` as part of general instructions for this chart.
 If not, install that according to the `cert-manager` documentation.

-2. Create an S3 Bucket and issue an Access Key / Secret Access Key for a user which has access to the bucket
+2. Create an S3 Bucket and issue an Access Key / Secret Access Key for a user which has access to the bucket.

-3. Create an Kubernetes secret and store your AWS credentials
+3. Create a Kubernetes secret and store your AWS credentials.

     ```sh
     kubectl create secret generic aws-creds \